How To Live ‘The Good Life’ in a Car, Van, RV, Bus, Boat, etc.

 Leaving Atlanta after 20 years and traveling around the country by car to 15 states in 2013.

-Getting back to nature and growing foods for an entire year in my backyard in Austin, TX.
+Getting back to nature and growing foods for an entire year in my backyard in Austin, TX in 2018.

 Your life can definitely be an adventure.
 According to Dr. G, Medical Examiner, from the Investigation Discovery Channel and the author of the book “How Not To Die,”